Aerial view of Kota Beach in Bantayan Island of Cebu

 1. Adobo

-Pork Adobo with rice in the PhilippinesAdobo is a popular Filipino dish and a cooking process in Filipino cuisine.
-It involves meat or seafood cooked in vinegar, soy sauce, garlic, and black pepper.
-Some regions have their own version by adding more ingredients, but the base flavor remains the same.
+Pork Adobo with rice in the PhilippinesAdobo is a beloved Filipino dish that involves marinating meat or seafood in vinegar, soy sauce, garlic, and black pepper, then simmering it until tender.
+Each region in the Philippines has its own variation, but the base flavors remain the same.
+Adobo is often considered the country’s unofficial national dish due to its popularity and versatility.

 2. Sisig